SwinTrack: A Simple and Strong Baseline for Transformer Tracking: Tracking via Vision-Motion Transformer

 The deep convolutional neural network has significantly improved the performance of trackers.
-Along with the advancement of trackers, the backbone network has evolved twice: AlexNet\cite{krizhevsky2012imagenet} and ResNet\cite{he2016deep}.
-Swin-Transformer\cite{liu2021Swin}, in comparison to ResNet, can give a more compact feature representation and richer semantic information to assist succeeding networks in better localizing the target objects, which we will demonstrate in the ablation study experimentally.
+Along with the advancement of trackers, the backbone network has evolved twice: AlexNet~\cite{krizhevsky2012imagenet} and ResNet~\cite{he2016deep}.
+Swin-Transformer~\cite{liu2021Swin}, in comparison to ResNet, can give a more compact feature representation and richer semantic information to assist succeeding networks in better localizing the target objects (demonstrate in the ablation study demonstrated in the ablation study), which is thus chosen for basic feature extraction in our model.

-Our tracker follows the scheme of classic Siamese tracker\cite{bertinetto2016siamfc}, which requires a pair of image patches as the input, one is the template image patch $z\in\mathbb{R}^{H_z\times W_z\times 3}$, the other one is the search region image patch $x\in\mathbb{R}^{H_x\times W_x\times 3}$ (for simplification, we call them the \emph{template image} and the \emph{search image} for convenience respectively).